timlawrenz/expert-enigma-2/README.md

 ## Progress & Implemented Features

-The project has made significant progress and has a functional core.
+The project has a functional core that successfully covers all planned features from the "Core AST Inspection" and "Semantic & Cross-File Analysis" categories.

 ### Completed